IN THIS ARTICLE:

 Subtitles provide viewers with a video’s dialogue in written form, such as using a different language.
 Captions include subtitles plus a written description of what is occurring in their videos for viewers who might not be able to hear or understand the sound.

-- TIMECODE: MUST be in SRT format, like this: 00:00:07,751.
+- Timecode: Must be in SRT format, like this: 00:00:07,751. (hh:mm:ss,ms).
 Notice that it starts with "00".
 Other formats sometimes start with "01".
 This "01" will offset your timecode for SRT by 1 hour in our video player.
 You can use Jubler to fix this 01 issue by shifting the time.
-The subtitles or captions need to reference the Media timecode and NOT the SMPTE timecode.
+The subtitles need to reference the Media timecode and NOT the SMPTE timecode.

 How to upload subtitles or captions:

-In the window that pops up, use the drop-downs to select the language and type (Subtitle or Captions), then click Choose file to upload your text track file.
+- In the modal window, use the drop-downs to select the language and type (Subtitle or Captions), then click Choose file to upload your text track file.

 There are a number of ways and lots of software to create subtitles and captions for your movie, hard or soft.
 Check out our list of recommended programs: